 Do you hold many weddings in your parish?
 How is your parish supporting those in the above categories?

 EMPLOYMENT AND SOCIAL GRADE, LIFESTYLE

-&

-The National Statistics Socio-economic Statistics
+The National Statistics Socio-economic

-Classification (NS-SeC) is an
+Classification an

-occupationally based classification but
+occupationally based classification b but

+has rules to provide cover age of the

+whole adult po pulation.